syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

 ## Stack limit

-`StackLimit` property of `HistoryManager` class allows to specify stack limit value that is used to limit the maximum number of history entries need to stroed in the Undo and Redo stacks.
+`StackLimit` property of `HistoryManager` class allows to specify stack limit value that is used to limit the maximum number of history entries need to stored in the Undo and Redo stacks.

 {% tabs %}
 {% highlight xaml %}